iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 > Does not work on my new phone.
 After a few seconds screen turns dark blue and does not display any information.<br> :date: __2021-07-11 02:35:01__

 > Screen turns blue obviously it's out of commission for now<br> :date: __2021-07-10 23:32:19__

-> What happened?
-I went to check the latest update on the new cases and it goes back off.
-Please fix!
-It's not working!<br> :date: __2021-07-10 20:18:48__